Is a 6% commission fair? | What makes a realtor's fee fair? | Learn how to get a fair commission rate | FAQs

 The easiest way to get a fair commission is to work with a company or real estate agent who already offers reduced listing fees.

-The top low commission brands offer a similar experience to selling with a traditional realtor, but charge a fraction of the price.
+The top low commission realtors offer a similar experience to selling with a traditional realtor, but charge a fraction of the price.
 You'll get hands-on service throughout your sale, including pricing recommendations, full support during negotiations, and professional guidance every step of the way.

 Clever Real Estate is a great option for most home sellers because you'll get a 1.5% listing fee without sacrificing the service and support of a traditional realtor.
 Clever's free service matches you with top-rated agents from trusted brands like RE/MAX and Keller Williams.
 Interview as many local agents as you want until you find the right fit, or walk away at any time with no obligation.